 Market Power in Input Markets: Theory and Evidence from French Manufacturing [Job Market Paper]

-This paper documents the market power of large importing firms in foreign input markets, and evaluates its effects on the aggregate economy.
-I develop an empirical methodology to consistently estimate buyer power at the firm level.
-I apply the methodology to study imperfect competition in the market for foreign intermediate inputs, using longitudinal data on trade and production of French manufacturing firms from 1996-2007.
-My results show that buyer power is substantial, concentrated in key sectors, and it significantly correlates with the size and productivity of the firm.
-I then show that, in a simple general equilibrium model of production, buyer power has large distortionary effects, both at the firm and the economy level.
-This type of distortion could cost around 0.2% of total GDP in France.
-My analysis suggests that policies that spur import market integration can reduce the scope of buyer power and thus play a key role in stimulating aggregate production.
+This paper documents the market power of large buyers in foreign input markets, and evaluates its effect on the aggregate economy.
+I develop an empirical methodology to consistently estimate buyer power at the firm level, and apply it using longitudinal data on trade and production of French manufacturing firms from 1996-2007.
+My results show that the buyer power of large French importers is substantial, concentrated in key sectors, and it correlates with the size and productivity of the firm.
+I then incorporate heterogeneous buyer power in a general equilibrium model, and show that it induces large distortionary effects on the aggregate economy, worth about 3% of gross manufacturing output in France.
+In spite of such output distortions, total real income could potentially increase, due to transfers of rents from the foreign to the domestic economy.
+My analysis suggests that policies that spur import market integration can play a role in stimulating aggregate production.

 International Prices and Cost Shocks: The Shock Matters (draft coming soon)